Reliable fairness auditing with semi-supervised inference: Methods

-The basis utilized for the imputation model in equation \eqref{eq:imputation} must be carefully constructed to ensure that the resulting estimator is both consistent for the given fairness metric and more efficient than its supervised counterpart.
-With respect to the former, a sufficient condition for the consistency of the fairness metrics is that the SS estimators of $\mu_a^Z$ are consistent for their targets.
-For $Z\in\{Y,SY, DY\}$, $\mu_a^Z$ depends on $Y$ and the corresponding SS estimators are based on the imputations for $Y$.
+Importantly, the Infairness estimators are consistent for their targets provided that SS estimators of $\mu_a^Z$ are consistent for their targets.
+For $Z\in\{Y,SY, DY\}$, $\mu_a^Z$ depends on $Y$ and the SS estimators are based on the imputations for $Y$.
 We therefore require that

-While this condition is satisfied if the working model in equation \eqref{eq:imputation} is correctly specified, the functional form of $\E( Y \mid S, \bW, A = a)$ is essentially always misspecified in practice.
-We can, however, ensure that the condition in equation \eqref{eq:suff_cond} is satisfied by simply including an intercept, $S$, and $D$ in the basis as $\bthetahat_a$ is derived from the estimating equation in \eqref{eq: theta}.
+While this condition is satisfied if the working model in \eqref{eq:imputation} is correctly specified, the functional form of $\E( Y \mid S, \bW, A = a)$ may be misspecified in practice.
+We can, however, ensure that the condition \eqref{eq:suff_cond} is satisfied by simply including an intercept, $S$, and $D$ in the basis functions as $\bthetahat_a$ is derived from the estimating equation in \eqref{eq: theta}.

-With respect to efficiency, the goal in selecting the basis is to closely approximate $\E( Y \mid S, \bW, A = a)$ in order to glean as much information as possible from the unlabeled data.
-In the context of regression modeling in the SS setting, \cite{song_general_2023} showed that it is infeasible to find the theoretically optimal basis in practice.
-The authors instead propose to utilize a polynomial basis with the order selected by optimizing an extension of the generalized Bayesian information criterion \citep{lv_model_2014}.
-This approach works well in our empirical studies and we provide technical details in Supplementary Section S1.